 Halcion Side Effects

-Halcion traveled a turbulent path to gain approval in 1977 in the Netherlands, followed 2 years later by the drugmakers themselves withdrawing the drug because of addiction potential and severe side effects such as memory loss, depression, confusion, incoordination, nausea, and hallucinations.
+Halcion traveled a turbulent path to gain approval in 1977 in the Netherlands, followed 2 years later by the drugmakers themselves withdrawing the drug because of addiction potential and severe side effects.

 Taken longer than 7-10 days the drug becomes less and less effective and can produce what are called paradoxical side effects.
 These can include memory impairment, increased (rebound) anxiety and restlessness as well as increased difficulty in falling asleep or staying asleep.3,5 Other concerns about Halcion include increased cognitive and motor impairment the next day, hence the caution for driving or operating heavy machinery the day after taking Halcion.
 This is vital to know for pilots or drivers, who should be cautioned well on this point before being prescribed a drug like Halcion.
 A report made publicly available through the US Federal Aviation Administration and its Forensic Toxicology Research Laboratory states that 96 fatal aviation crashes occurred where pilot autopsies tested positive for benzodiazepines.6